jeannesorin/jeannesorin.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my website!

-I am a 5th year PhD candidate in Economics at the University of Chicago.
-I am also a DRW PhD Fellow at [EPIC](https://epic.uchicago.edu/people/jeanne-sorin/).

-My research interests are at the union of air pollution and transportation infrastructures, including their interaction.
-Most of my research projects are in Indonesia, Uganda and (historical) France.
+Welcome!
+I am a PhD Candidate in Economics at the University of Chicago.
+I study challenges to sustainable urban growth in developing countries, with a focus on transportation infrastructure, air pollution and their interaction.
+Most of my research projects are in Uganda, Indonesia and (historical) France.

+I will be on the 2024-2025 Academic Job Market.

 I previously graduated with a MSc in Economics, and a BA in Social Sciences from SciencesPo Paris.
+I am currently also a DRW PhD Fellow at [EPIC](https://epic.uchicago.edu/people/jeanne-sorin/).

 You can download my cv [here](/assets/pdf/cv_jeanne.pdf).